Overview of Glycine Injection

 Glycine is found principally in gelatin and silk fibroin.
 It’s been used therapeutically as a nutrient, and also functions as a rapid inhibitory neurotransmitter in the central nervous system (CNS).2 Although glycine is both a simple and nonessential amino acid; experimental animals on low-glycine diets show reduced growth.12 The average adult will ingest 3 to 5 grams of glycine daily from dietary sources.
 1 Glycine is an amino acid that’s involved in the production of DNA, phospholipids, and collagen.
 It’s also involved in the release of energy.3

-Glycine and muscle growth: The body uses glycine during the biosynthesis of creatine; which supplies all muscles with a source of fuel to repair damage and grow stronger.6 It also provides cells with energy due to its role in converting dietary nutrient to help feed muscle tissues and potentially boost:
+Muscle Growth: The body uses glycine during the biosynthesis of creatine; which supplies all muscles with a source of fuel to repair damage and grow stronger.6 It also provides cells with energy due to its role in converting dietary nutrient to help feed muscle tissues and may potentially boost:

 Glycine also benefits hormone production and regulation.
 It helps the body to naturally synthesize steroid hormones essential to regulating both the fat to muscle ratio and control energy expenditure.7